hafriedlander/stable-diffusion-grpcserver/README.md

 Extensions not done yet:

-- Cancel and progress over API
+- Progress reporting over the API is included but not exposed yet
 - Negative prompting included but not exposed over API
 - Embedding params in png
 - Extra APIs